 An online survey is now open seeking input to identify service gaps and ways to better connect and integrate health and social services.
 Responses are confidential and will be de-identified.

-The survey is available via the engage.vic website and the closing date has been extended to 6.00pm on Monday 28 October 2019.
+The survey is available via the engage.vic website and closes at 4.00pm on Friday 11 October 2019.

 About the community hospitals program

 The Victorian Government has committed $675 million to build ten community hospitals close to major growth areas within Craigieburn, Cranbourne, Eltham area, Fishermans Bend, Pakenham, Phillip Island, Point Cook, Sunbury, Torquay and City of Whittlesea.
 These community hospitals will improve the way healthcare is delivered in suburban and regional Victoria, providing more access to in-demand services, closer to home.